ngl4/CSharp_Learning_Notes/UnityLearnJuniorProgrammer/L1_BeginnerScripting.md

 >Please note when smoothing a value, it is often best to use the ```SmoothDamp``` function.
 Only use ```Lerp``` for smoothing if you are sure of the effect you want

-_TODO: double check and experiment to see what are the different smoothing effects (Lerp vs SmoothDamp)_

-#### SLerp

-_TODO: please complete this section!!!

 <h3>#15: Destroy</h3>